ankushjha-aj/Terraform-Build/Readme.md

 Update ec2.tf: Adjust instance type, security group rules (restrict IP ranges for production), tags, and any other configuration options to suit your requirements.
 Review and Replace: Double-check the public key in the aws_key_pair resource to ensure it's your actual key.

-# Initialize, plan and apply Terraform:
+# Initialize Terraform:
 terraform init

+# Plan Changes:
 terraform plan

+# Apply Changes:
 terraform apply

 # Modify provider.tf Configuration: